ekabalina/Getting_and_cleaning_data/README.md

 5. Creates a tidy dataset that consists of the average value of each variable for unique subject|activity pair.

-Output is shown in the file final_mean.txt.
+Subset from output is shown in the file final_mean.txt.